rsnodgrass/hassio-addons/xantech-serial-bridge/README.md

   and Dayton Audio use a version of the Xantech multi-zone controller protocol.

 While some amplifiers (e.g. Xantech and Monoprice) support expanding the number of zones by connecting two (or three) amplifiers together, the Multi-Zone Audio Serial Bridge enables an "unlimited" number of amplifiers to be controlled via a REST interface.
-In this case, a separate Xantech Serial Bridge should be instantiated with a separate serial cable connected to each amplifier.

 ## Installation